nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

       * Data transport for the service is REST
       * Available services are `nRF Cloud Location Services`_, `HERE Positioning`_, `Skyhook Precision Location`_ and `Polte Location API`_
 * WiFi positioning
-   * Zephyr's Network Management API :ref:`net_mgmt_interface` for getting visible WiFi access points
+   * Zephyr's Network Management API :ref:`zephyr:net_mgmt_interface` for getting visible WiFi access points
    * Sending access point information to the selected location service and getting calculated location back to the device
       * Location library has implementation for WiFi location services
       * Service is selected in :c:struct:`loc_method_config` when requesting location